Contributors: Duc Bui and Roy Lopez

 What is electrification?

 Electrification involves powering end uses with electricity instead of fossil fuels and is applied as part of an integrated decarbonization strategy that results in increased energy efficiency, decreased carbon emissions, and lower life cycle operations costs.
-This shift provides options to access energy from clean and renewable sources, like the sun and wind, or even ultra safe nuclear with micro modular reactors (UMMR).
+This shift provides options for accessing energy from clean, renewable sources like the sun and wind, as well as ultra-safe nuclear energy with micro modular reactors (UMMRs).

-Electrification isn’t just more sustainable and cost effective across its lifecycle, it can also provide resiliency against infrastructure failures with investment and design care.
+Electrification isn’t just more sustainable and cost-effective across its lifecycle, it can also provide resilience against infrastructure failures with investment and design care.

 Benefits driving the trend to electrification of healthcare facilities